billabongrob/sftp-exporter/Readme.md

 ## Docker

-A Dockerfile is provided for convenience.
-It will build the source and then run the exporter.
-You can use the Docker command line like so:
+A Dockerfile is provided for convenience if you prefer to build and analyze.
+You are also welcome to use the command below to pull from this GitHub registry:

 ```
-docker run -p 9816:9816 YourContainer/name:latest --env SFTPHOST=sftp.hostname.com --env SFTPUSER=mysecureuser --env SFTPPASS=mysecurepassword
+docker run -p 9816:9816 ghcr.io/billabongrob/sftp-exporter:latest --env SFTPHOST=sftp.hostname.com --env SFTPUSER=mysecureuser --env SFTPPASS=mysecurepassword
 ```